by Garrick Dee

 Avoid shaving too close to the vagina

-The vagina is a very sensitive area so do yourself a favor and avoid shaving this area.
-Shaving it will cause a lot of discomfort and irritation.
+The vagina is a sensitive area so do yourself a favor and avoid shaving this area.
+It will cause a lot of discomfort and irritation.
 So don’t even think about shaving it.

 Use a mirror

 Shaving down below will present a lot of challenges.
-Visibility is one of the biggest challenges because you cannot see everything down there.
+Visibility is one of the most significant problems because you cannot see everything down there.

-So if you’re planning of shaving the pubic area make sure to have a small mirror to help with visibility.
+So if you’re planning on shaving the pubic area make sure to have a small mirror to help with visibility.

 Don’t forget to rinse off excess hair and shaving cream (if you use a razor) and pat dry.